Maintenance

 Webmin GUI

-For an on-premise installation of FileWave the Webmin GUI can help you set some options on the centOS operating system.
+For an on-premise installation of FileWave the Webmin GUI can help you set some options on the Debian operating system.
 Note that this does not exist for servers hosted by FileWave.
 It’s especially important to set the root password as seen below.

 For Webmin on Debian know that you will need to go to Webmin -> Webmin Configuration -> Operating System and Environment and make sure it's set to Debian 12.4 (Or whatever version we are at when you set up your system.
 You can see this with cat /etc/debian_version on the server.